 Your Company Name Here is pleased to sponsor this page.
 Visit our site

 The question "Are there shops?" is not uncommon.
 Because Te Anau is in the middle of wilderness, it is natural to think we don't have shops or even supermarkets.
 However, this couldn't be further from the truth.
 We have two supermarkets and lots of shops!
 We have everything you need to buy right here, from wine to head torches.
 Our supermarkets and shops are all located on the main street of Te Anau (known as "town centre"), which runs at right angles to the lake front.
 Everything is in walking distance.
 Manapouri, a much smaller community, has a thriving village shop providing all your basic provisions.

 To access your spending money, there are several banks and ATM machines in Te Anau.
-ANZ has an ATM machine outside the Fresh Choice supermarket, and there are two more ATM machines outside Westpac and BNZ banks, which are near the lake-front end of the main street.
+ANZ has an ATM machine outside the Fresh Choice supermarket, and there are two more ATM machines outside the other supermarket, 4Square and the BNZ banks which are near the lake-front end of the main street.
 There is also a Kiwibank located inside the stationery store Paper Plus.
 This is also where you can find our post office.

 Shops everyone needs

 Te Anau has two supermarkets (Fresh Choice and 4Square), local butcher and a liquor shop.
 They are reasonably priced too; competitive with supermarkets in Queenstown and other big towns.
 We also have a large pharmacy, several garages, hairdressers, beauticians, clothes shops, hardware stores shops, and a garden nursery just out of town on the right of the Manapouri highway.
 Manapouri has a village shop (Manapouri Stores), a hairdressers, and a garden nursery specialising in native plants on Hillside Road.